 When you finish your sauna session, it’s best to let your body naturally cool off for a few minutes before continuing on with the stressors of your day.
 Or, if using the sauna in the evening, still cool off before taking part in the next activity.
 Use a towel to wipe off the sweat, rehydrate your body, and then take a shower.

 Ready to enjoy the benefits of sauna detoxification?
 Health Mate Saunas is the leading manufacturer of infrared saunas for over 40 years.
-Our saunas are made with 100% PEFC Western Red Cedar, an antimicrobial, and one of the only woods known as a sustainable and renewable resource.
 For more information on our line of infrared saunas for sale, contact us today to see how you can improve your health and your life.